radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/audit-rules/02-advanced-concepts.md

 ![Partial results of the audit rule](./images/rule-debug-results.png "Partial results of the audit rule")

 Finally, it is possible to display the query carried out in pseudo SQL by double clicking on the icon located on the main concept handled by the audit rule.
-However, the analysis of this content necessitates intimate knowledge of the technical data model and is in practice reserved solely for use by Brainwave technical support.
+However, the analysis of this content necessitates intimate knowledge of the technical data model and is in practice reserved solely for use by Radiant Logic technical support.

 ![Pseudo SQL Query](./images/rule-debug-hql.png "Pseudo SQL Query")